-Citizens didn’t have much say in the move -dictated by state legislature passed in 1835- and were understandably pretty pissed off at the move.
-It meant that Lawrenceburg’s 26-year status as the epicenter of county government and trade was coming to an abrupt close.
+Citizens didn’t have much say in the move -dictated by state legislature passed in 1835- and they were understandably pretty pissed off at it.
+Th e readjustment meant that Lawrenceburg’s 26-year status as the epicenter of county government and trade would be coming to an abrupt close.
 Back then, Dearborn County was way bigger than it is today, and Wilmington was the most centrally-located site available1.
-Since the state ordered the move, residents had to comply.
-In 1836, county government officially moved.
+But since the state ordered the move, residents had to comply.
+In 1836, county government officially relocated.
 A two-story brick courthouse, costing $4,000 and measuring 46 feet square, was quickly built.

 Not everyone was left smoldering in anger at the move.
 People in the burgeoning city of Rising Sun actually favored it!
 They’d been campaigning since 1817 to get their own county, but their efforts had been constantly rebuked by political rivals to the north in Lawrenceburg.
 Maybe they didn’t want economic competition a new county would bring in a seat so close, maybe they misinterpreted Rising Sun’s intentions, or maybe they were just jerks.
 My sources are unclear.
 But as the years went by, officials in Rising Sun began to hatch a plan.